bduffany/godemon/README.md

   to nodejs
 - Portable: ships as a single binary with no external dependencies

-Tested mostly on Mac and Linux.
+Tested on Mac and Linux.
 It has not yet been tested on Windows.

 ## Installation